-The guide begins with an introduction to evaluation and how it should be used, before taking you through the stages required to develop and deliver a high-quality approach, with signposting to further resources.
+This guide begins with an introduction to evaluation and how it should be used, before taking you through the stages required to develop and deliver a high-quality approach, with signposting to further resources.

-The guide will be further developed over time to include examples from the MDSN.
+This guide will be further developed over time.

-For further information about how the MDSN can support your evaluation, including training and development across all of the elements outlined here, or to provide us with comments about the guide and how it could be improved, see our website.
+For further information about how The Strategy Unit can support your evaluation, including training and development across all of the elements outlined here, or to provide us with comments about the guide and how it could be improved, contact us.